Updated: 22 April 2021

 For general information, visit here

-All current students: please continue to check your university email for updates from us.
+All current students: please continue to check your university email for updates from us and visit our FAQ pages here for further information.

 Yes.
 Whilst social distancing measures are in place, we are able to interview and assess you online.
 Our team will be in contact with you to arrange this.
 Once social distancing measures are relaxed and it is safe and practical for us to do so, we will offer face-to-face admissions interviews/assessments.